-- Select random add-in clear the checkbox for that add-in and restart Outlook.
+- Select a random add-in to clear the checkbox for that add-in and restart Outlook.

-- Check either your problem “deleted emails coming back“, exist, or removed.
+- Check whether your problem “deleted emails coming back“, exist, or is removed.

-- If not, repeat the above step with another add-in until the issue wiped out.
+- If not, repeat the above step with another add-in until the issue is wiped out.

 OST File issue

-Corrupt OST file somehow, the biggest reason for the functionality of Microsoft Outlook.
-To get everything on track, delete OST file, and rebuild a new one.
+Corrupt OST files are somehow, the biggest reason for the functionality of Microsoft Outlook.
+To get everything on track, delete the OST file, and rebuild a new one.

 How to get it done?